Brazil soccer clubs poised for gold rush to reduce gap to Europe's elite

 NEW SOCCER LEAGUE

 Libra, as the new Brazilian league is known, has 13 clubs including Flamengo, Corinthians, Palmeiras, Sao Paulo and Santos.
-A second group, comprised of 25 teams, is in public talks to join Libra.
+A second group, called Liga Forte Futebol Futebol do Brasil (LFF) and comprised of 25 teams, is in public talks to join Libra.

 "A professional league may completely change Brazilian soccer" said Alessandro Farkuh, sports and media banker at BTG, which is advising the new league.
 A professional negotiation of rights may drastically increase revenues for clubs, he said.